lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 .. |download_silica_block| raw:: html

    <a href="../../../../../lammpstutorials-inputs/level3/water-adsorption-in-silica/SilicaBlock/amorphousSiO.data" target="_blank">here</a>

-..  container:: justify

 Create two folders side by side, and name them respectively *Potential/* and *SilicaBlock/*.

-..  container:: justify

 An initial data file for the SiO atoms can be downloaded by clicking |download_SiO.data|.
 Save it in *SilicaBlock/*.
 This data file contains the coordinates of the 9 atoms, their masses, and their charges.
 The *.data* file can be directly read by LAMMPS using the *read_data* command.
 Let us replicate these atoms using LAMMPS, and apply an annealing procedure to obtain a block of amorphous silica.

 .. admonition:: About annealing procedure
     :class: info